 Our hearts go out to everyone who has been affected by the COVID-19 pandemic.
-During this challenging time, our health care teams provide COVID-19 testing, and can take care of many routine and more immediate needs by phone or in-person if needed or you prefer.
-Please note that many clinic hours have temporarily changed and some are temporarily closed.
+During this challenging time, our health care teams provide COVID-19 testing, and can take care of other health care needs by phone or in-person with safety measures in place at our clinics.
+Please note that some clinic hours have temporarily changed.

 What to do if you have COVID-19 symptoms